 There's nothing that can soothe the soul quite like time spent outdoors in Charlotte County.
 Whether you're a bird-watcher, angler, hiker, camper, or target-shooting enthusiast, you can get your nature fix by venturing just five miles southeast of downtown Punta Gorda to Babcock/Webb Wildlife Management Area.

 Not only does Florida's oldest wildlife management area serve as protected habitat for hundreds of native animal species, it's also one of the best places to immerse yourself in pure Florida.
-The key is to make the most of your day trip or a weekend stay at Babcock/Webb is by planning ahead.
+The key is to make the most of your day trip or a weekend stay at Babcock/Webb is to plan ahead.

-- Experience the freshwater fishing.
-Three launch ramps provide easy access to Webb Lake for canoes, kayaks, and boats powered by electric trolling motors (no gasoline motors permitted).
+- Experience the freshwater fishing: three launch ramps provide easy access to Webb Lake for canoes, kayaks, and boats powered by electric trolling motors (no gasoline motors permitted).
 If you don't have a boat to fish from, no problem.
 You can head to one of the many ponds that are scattered throughout the 80,772 acres and fish from the shoreline.
 Be sure to dress for the weather conditions, bring along a pair of boots.
 Be sure to check out state regulations and license requirements, all of which can be done online at the Florida Wildlife Commission site at MyFWC.com.

-- Hone your shooting skills.
-Take your best shot at the Cecil M. Webb shooting range, which includes supervised rifle and handgun ranges as well as two single-station, self-throw shotgun pads.
+- Hone your shooting skills: take your best shot at the Cecil M. Webb shooting range, which includes supervised rifle and handgun ranges as well as two single-station, self-throw shotgun pads.
 The range is open during daylight hours only.
-Check MyFWC.com for current hours and holiday closures.
-There is no additional cost for access to the range, just make sure you have a valid wildlife management area permit or pay the daily per person or per vehicle WMA entry fee.
+There is no additional cost for access to the range, just make sure you have a valid wildlife management area permit or pay the daily per-person or per-vehicle WMA entry fee.

-- Pack your camping gear.
-If you want to explore the natural beauty of this WMA over the course of a weekend, it's easy to reserve one of the primitive camping sites for overnight stays.
-The campground is open every weekend from 5 p.m.
-Friday - 9 p.m.
-Sunday; as well as on Memorial Day, Independence Day, Martin Luther King Jr. Day and Labor Day.
-To make a campsite reservation, all you have to do is sign up through the online reservation system and apply for your free permit.
+- Pack your camping gear: if you want to explore the natural beauty of this WMA over the course of a weekend, it's easy to reserve one of the primitive camping sites for overnight stays.
+The campground is open every weekend from 5 pm Friday to 9 pm Sunday; as well as on Memorial Day, Independence Day, Martin Luther King Jr. Day and Labor Day.
+Make a campsite reservation by emailing BabcockWebbWMAcamping@MyFWC.com.

-Now that you know about all of the ways you can spend time outdoors on a visit Babcock/Webb, pick a day or two and head to 29200 Tuckers Grade in Punta Gorda.
+Now that you know about all of the ways you can spend time outdoors on a visit Babcock/Webb, pick a day or two and head to Babcock/Webb, at 29200 Tuckers Grade in Punta Gorda.